JanssenProject/jans/jans-linux-setup/docs/lock-setup.md

 # Installing Janssen Lock Client

 This document explains how to install Janssen Lock Client on a remote machine.
-To be able to install Jannsen Lock Client, you have to install a main Jannsen Server with PostgreSQL backend (see docs)[https://docs.jans.io/v1.0.22/admin/install/vm-install/]
+To be able to install Janssen Lock Client, you have to install a main Janssen Server with PostgreSQL backend [see docs](https://docs.jans.io/v1.0.22/admin/install/vm-install/)

 ## Obtain salt